AEOReal EstateLocal BusinessAI Search

 Buyers are asking ChatGPT "best real estate agent in [city]" and "how to find a realtor for first-time buyers."
-AI search engines build those answers from Zillow, Realtor.com, Redfin profiles, and neighborhood-specific content, not from your personal website or MLS listing.
+When we traced the real search behind a ChatGPT agent recommendation, it grounded in Zillow, Realtor.com, and Homes.com profiles, agent-matching directories like HomeLight and FastExpert, and neighborhood-specific content, not your personal website or MLS listing.
 If your portal profiles are incomplete or your website only has property listings, you're invisible to the process AI runs before naming an agent.

-Most real estate marketing focuses on Zillow Premier Agent ($1,500-5,000+/month) and referral networks.
-AI search represents a zero-cost channel where almost no agents have a presence.
+Most real estate marketing focuses on paid lead generation like Zillow Premier Agent, where spend runs from a few hundred dollars a month in rural markets to well over $1,000 a month in competitive metros (as of July 2026), plus referral networks.
+Answer engine optimization represents a zero-cost channel where almost no agents have a presence.
 This guide is a three-step plan to get recommended.

 Step 1: Fix Your Foundation